Jumaruba/SNN/README.md

 ## Eugene M. Izhikevich
 The code for this model was developed using the [paper](https://www.izhikevich.org/publications/spikes.pdf) written by Izhikevich with the constant variables described at the document.
 This is the [Code](Neurons/Izhikevich.py) for a single neuron.
+The threshold used was -30 mV.

 The parameter used to generate these graphs were:
 ```python